awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

-# Step 5: Attach an IAM instance profile to an EC2 instance<a name="setup-launch-managed-instance"></a>
+# Step 5: Attach an IAM instance profile to an Amazon EC2 instance<a name="setup-launch-managed-instance"></a>

-The procedures in this topic describe how to attach the IAM instance profile for Systems Manager that you created in the previous topic, [Step 4: Create an IAM instance profile for Systems Manager](setup-instance-profile.md), to EC2 instances\.
-You can attach the instance profile to new EC2 instances when you launch them, or to existing EC2 instances\.
+The procedures in this topic describe how to attach the AWS Identity and Access Management \(IAM\) instance profile for AWS Systems Manager that you created in the previous topic, [Step 4: Create an IAM instance profile for Systems Manager](setup-instance-profile.md), to Amazon EC2 instances\.
+You can attach the instance profile to new Amazon EC2 instances when you launch them, or to existing Amazon EC2 instances\.

 **SSM Agent requirements for instances**
 AWS Systems Manager Agent \(SSM Agent\) is Amazon software that can be installed and configured on an EC2 instance, an on\-premises server, or a virtual machine \(VM\)\.
 SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources\.